pierrediedhiou/cybersecurity-journey/glossary.md

 access to a private network over the internet
 - **Vulnerability Scanning** — The process of inspecting digital systems to find security weaknesses
+- **Volatility** — An advanced open-source memory forensics framework used to analyze RAM dumps and extract forensic artifacts such as running processes, network connections and loaded modules
 ## W
 - **Web Shell** — Malicious script uploaded to a web server giving browser-based shell access